 This time of year – known locally as the Wet Season – can be every bit as spectacular as The Dry, but for very different reasons.
 Unexpected and severe weather events can both enhance and hinder a visit to Karijini National Park.

 Afternoon and evening thunderstorms offer relief from the heat while providing a lightning show like you’ve never seen before.
 The excitement and anticipation that accompanies a storm, should also be tempered by caution.

-The flash flooding that can occur with these weather events will mean access to explore this remote landscape will be limited and possibly dangerous.
+The flash flooding that can occur with these weather events will mean access to this remote landscape will be limited and possibly dangerous.
 Always check locally for current conditions – especially if a cyclone threatens the area.